davidemaser/Fast-Template/README.md

 Template objects follow a simple and straightforward schema.
 The object name is the same as the option passed in the Faster tag. (i.e. ``{form:login}``).
 This means that within the template.js file, you need to have a node with the option name of your tag.

+### Faster Dom Manager

+Faster includes a dom manager that allows the app to register and watch for events on the page.
+It is essentially a mutation observer that can execute sub calls when an event occurs in the dom.
+The Dom Manager is registered to the window (under the core Faster object: see Global.appEvents) so it can be called by other functions.

+By default, the Dom Manager initializes a lister that is bound to all elements that have a ftx-render attribute.
+This can be modified to fit specific needs.
+Listeners can also be created by other functions or methods.